Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 ### Time-Preference for Better Tools

-As we were exploring how humans and Houyhnhnms choose tools in particular, Ann and I came noticed that one aspect that humans often neglected, but that Houyhnhnms seemed to care about a lot, was to look at their choice of tools *through time*,
+As we were exploring how Humans and Houyhnhnms choose tools in particular, Ann and I came to notice that one aspect that Humans often neglected, but that Houyhnhnms seemed to care about a lot, was to look at their choice of tools *through time*,